Generalised Virial theorems in Classical and Quantum Physics: Power law potentials

-Eventhough the eigenfunctions for $l\ge 1$ have to be found by numerical integration it is clear from (\ref{eq:L1}) that the expectation value of the centrifugal force must always have the value $1/2$.
-Using (\ref{eq:P0}) it may be seen that the special vaues of $j$ for which the relation involves just two matrix elements are $j=-1/2,0,1,2l$ and $2l+2$.
+Even though the eigenfunctions for $l\ge 1$ have to be found by numerical integration it is clear from (\ref{eq:L1}) that the expectation value of the centrifugal force must always have the value $1/2$.
+Using (\ref{eq:P0}) it may be seen that the special values of $j$ for which the relation involves just two matrix elements are $j=-1/2,0,1,2l$ and $2l+2$.
 As noted earlier in eq.~(\ref{eq:N12}) $j=1$ gives rise to the virial theorem.
 Additional relations to note are

 For the linear potential the matrix element relation for all $l$ given in (\ref{eq:P0}) for positive $j$ becomes